cveto/consul-on-google-cloud/README.md

 - ACL privileges are set to allow by default.
 Verify if servers are up and running, then gradually start adding agent token to each one and setting `agent_policy`to `deny`, making sure there are no errors in the logs.
 (Tried with automation, received all sorts of errors).

 To do this, edit the configuration file in `/etc/consul.d/99consul.json`.
-It should look like this (with the `agent` key edited)
+It should look like this on thw server (with the `agent` key edited)
 ```
     "acl": {
         "enabled": true,